-Why day and night are not of equal duration on the day of equinoxes is because the way “day” hours are calculated.
-The Sun has an appreciably large size; it is not a point object in the sky.
-The time of sunrise is calculated when its upper edge (or limb, as we would say in astronomy) is seen above the horizon and the end of sunset is defined when the last rays of the Sun disappear below the horizon.
+Secondly the Sun is not a point source.
+It has an appreciably large size of about half a degree.
+The time of sunrise is calculated when its upper edge (or limb, as one would say in astronomy) is seen above the horizon and the end of day when the last rays of the Sun disappears.

 There is a further complication.
-Because of the bending, due to phenomenon called refraction, close to the horizon sunrays are seen a few minutes ahead or later of the “true” sunrise or sunset respectively.
-Thus, even if the sun would have been a point object in the sky, we would not get equal duration of day and night everywhere on the earth on a fixed date.
+Because of the bending of sunrays in atmosphere of the Earth, due to phenomenon called refraction, close to the horizon sunrays are seen a few minutes ahead or later of the “true” sunrise or sunset respectively.

-Interestingly, on the equator of the earth, the days are always longer than the nights, all through the year by about 14 minutes.
+Interestingly, on the equator of the Earth all through the year the day hours are always longer than the night hours by about 14 minutes.

 Having said this we would also like to tell you that, however, there are days when daytime hours equal nighttime hours indeed.
 Such days are different for different latitudes.